Aziz Ishak: Political involvement

 In 1955, he was appointed head of Selangor UMNO and chairman of the Selangor Alliance.
 He was very much involved in drafting the 1955 Alliance manifesto for the general election held that year; the manifesto covered issues such as Malay language, agriculture, economy, education, and finance.

-In the elections, he stood on the Alliance ticket and won in Kuala Langat.
-He faced a Parti Negara candidate, a former schoolmate.
+In the elections, he stood on the Alliance ticket and won in Selangor Barat.
+He faced Parti Negara candidate Mohd Rashid Ahmad, a former schoolmate.
 Despite official backing for Parti Negara, including from the colonial police force, the Alliance went on to win the first national elections, taking 51 of the 52 seats.
+Aziz himself obtained 8,713 votes, handily defeating his opponent with a 6,438 majority.